kumarRaj/expression-evaluator/README.md

         _____

     Thats all now you can run and test by typing calculate and expression in quotes.

+###Version 0.5

+    Added Features :
+    Support for decimal points.
+    e.g. "2.5 + 3.1" gives "5.6"
+    e.g. "2 ^ 3.0" gives "8.0"

 ###Version 0.4

     Added Features :
     Support for multiple operators and operands.
-    e.g. "2 + 3 * 4"
+    It calculates in precedence of left to right. e.g. "2 + 3 * 4"
          "2 ^ 2 - 2"
     Bug fixed of extra digits of decimal.